A few weeks ago, my mom told me that she had per rectal bleeding.

 Expecting the worst, I maintained composure and remembered the first thing that I did.

-Actually, I was planning few things simultaneously for her such as getting an appointment for my mom for colonoscope, starting her on some medications but my first instinct was to ask around my colleagues for good/ recommended colorectal surgeon who can operate the soonest.
+Actually, I was planning few things simultaneously for her such as getting an appointment for my mom for colonoscope and asking around my colleagues for good colorectal surgeon who can operate the soonest.

 Yes, the most important decision is finding the right surgeon, specifically colorectal surgeon.